GoogleCloudPlatform/cloud-sql-python-connector/README.md

 Note: If specifying Private IP, your application must already be in the same VPC network as your Cloud SQL Instance.

 ### IAM Authentication
 Connections using [IAM database authentication](https://cloud.google.com/sql/docs/postgres/iam-logins) are supported when using the Postgres driver.
 First, make sure to [configure your Cloud SQL Instance to allow IAM authentication](https://cloud.google.com/sql/docs/postgres/create-edit-iam-instances#configure-iam-db-instance) and [add an IAM database user](https://cloud.google.com/sql/docs/postgres/create-manage-iam-users#creating-a-database-user).
-Then, you can connect using user or service account credentials instead of a password when the `enable_iam_auth` keyword argument is set to true, and `user` is set to the email address associated with the IAM user.
+Now, you can connect using user or service account credentials instead of a password.
+In the call to connect, set the `enable_iam_auth` keyword argument to true and user to the email address associated with your IAM user.
 Example:
 ```
 connector.connect(